 - a.
-The requested authority to issue shares, with tradable pre-emptive rights, for general financing purposes, exceeds the lesser of 50% of the issued capital and the maximum percentage accepted by local standards of best practice. - b.
-The requested authority to issue shares, without tradable pre-emptive rights, for general financing purposes, exceeds the lesser of 15% of the issued capital and the maximum percentage accepted by local standards of best practice. - c.
-In case of approval of the request, the aggregate of all authorities to issue shares without tradable pre-emptive rights for general financing purposes would exceed 20% of the issued share capital. - d.
-The dilution due to the capital increases without pre-emptive rights in the past three years has been excessive.

-e.
-The length of the authorisation exceeds the lesser of 24 months and the length foreseen by local standards of best practice.
+The requested authority to issue shares, with pre-emptive rights, for general financing purposes, exceeds the lesser of 33% of the issued capital and the maximum percentage accepted by local standards of best practice. - b.
+The requested authority to issue shares, without pre-emptive rights, for general financing purposes, exceeds the lesser of 10% of the issued capital and the maximum percentage accepted by local standards of best practice. - c.
+In case of approval of the request, the aggregate of all authorities to issue shares without pre-emptive rights for general financing purposes would exceed 20% of the issued share capital. - d.
+The dilution due to the capital increases without pre-emptive rights in the past three years has been excessive. - e.
+The length of the authorisation exceeds the length foreseen by local standards of best practice.